mattbanks/WordPress-Starter-Theme/README.md

 * Add GPL license info to style.scss
 * Add function to remove query strings from static resources
 * Remove shortlink from wp_head
+* Ran theme through Theme Check plugin to verify things were in order

 #### Version 2.5